akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry looked surprised.
 "You?"

 Almost a smile.
-"It happens.
-Rarely."
+"It happens—rarely."

 He laughed softly.
 "I'll mark the day."

-And she will need fitting for court.
-Taming, perhaps.
+“And she will need fitting for court, taming—perhaps.
 Teaching certainly: manners, dress, language, etiquette—how not to fall foul of others unnecessarily, how to think before she speaks."

 She became more serious.

 "The barons will whisper. <SOMEONE> will not be pleased."

-Henry considered this.
-"A little diplomacy, then.
+Henry considered this, "A little diplomacy, then.
 But a tame wolf is still a wolf."

 She met his eyes.
 "Depends on the wolf."